blt/blog-troutwine-us/source/2014/03/30/utility_of_erlang_records.html.md

 a bit.
 I know _I_ am going to be passing a number of options arguments as maps once R17 is widely used enough in production.
-I further expect to see many large, unwieldy records hidden behind accessor modules converted to maps as these modules are already take care of the integrity of the data.
+I further expect to see many large, unwieldy records hidden behind accessor modules converted to maps as these modules already take care of the integrity of the data.
 Intra-application, I expect records will remain largely untouched.
 (Inter-application records are a form of wicked tight coupling, but that's another post.)

 In short: